 Check it out Northern Grampians Events

-In a time where people’s understanding of the importance of protecting local fauna and flora for the environment, many people possibly don’t know where to source information about their area’s native plants.
+In a time where people’s understanding of the importance of protecting local fauna and flora for the environment, it's helpful to provide as much accurate information for communities about their area's native plants.

 Cardinia Shire Council uses their information on local plant species on their web map to visually highlight indigenous plants by location with a link to further information on the plant species on their website.